TheDataLeek/website/projects/neural-networks/attention.md

 nav-menu: false
 show_tile: false
 title: "Attention as a Soft Lookup Table"
-description: "Trains a single-head attention model to learn a color–noun mapping, showing how scaled dot-product attention works as a differentiable soft lookup table."
+description: "A minimal model built from scratch uses attention to learn color-to-noun mappings, showing how scaled dot-product attention implements a differentiable soft lookup table — and what the model learns geometrically after training."
-date: "2026-06-16"
+date: "2026-06-19"
 katex: true
 ---

 ```python
 import random